WHNT-TV: News operation

+WHNT-TV's News 19 logo.

 WHNT has been noted for live coverage of breaking news such as the shooting death of a Huntsville police officer, the 2006 Huntsville bus crash, and the solving of a thirty-year-old murder case in September 2007.
 Generally speaking, over the years, WHNT has always been competitive in terms of ratings with rivals WAAY and WAFF.
 In fact, this station is the only one among the three major network affiliates in Huntsville to have never finished in last place in the Nielsen ratings.
 Since Fall 2004, WHNT has used the ARMOR Doppler Weather Radar system in weather forecasting along with its own weather radar at its transmitter site.

 On August 18, 2008, WHNT became the first television station in Huntsville to begin broadcasting all of its news programs in digital 16:9 widescreen.
 Although not truly high definition when launched, the broadcasts match the ratio of HD television screens.
 On April 13, 2009, starting with the weeknight 5 o'clock show, the station stopped using the NewsChannel 19 name and became WHNT News 19.
 Beginning on February 1, 2010, WHNT added a weeknight prime time newscast at 9 on WHNT-DT2 (referenced on-air as WHNT2).
 This newscast was discontinued in 2017.
 WHNT also previously aired an hour-long newscast at 7 a.m. on WHNT2, but discontinued it in September 2010.
 In November 2010, WHNT added a Sunday evening prime time newscast at 9 p.m. on WHNT2.
 Following the major tornado outbreak of April 27, 2011, WHNT introduced a 6:30 p.m. newscast.

 On August 18, 2010, during the 10 p.m. newscast, WHNT became the first station in Huntsville to begin airing news segments in full high definition.
 The first segment was a sunset scene in Huntsville's Big Spring Park.

 On February 2, 2011, WHNT upgraded its newscast productions to full high-definition.
 During the two-month transition to HD, the station's newscast originated from another part of the building while the studio was completely renovated for the first time since 1987.
 WHNT's newscasts are in high definition from both the studio and field like many of WHNT's Local TV stablemates.
 This made WHNT the first station in Huntsville to be fully HD.
 Also, all of the station's file video since October 2010 is in high definition.